goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 {% details Aside: Convolutions for language modeling %}
 On a somewhat tangential note, I originally came up with the thought experiment in the figure above years ago, as a means to convince myself that convolutions don't work for language modeling.
-When [S4](https://arxiv.org/abs/2111.00396) was published, the community was excited about its potential on various modalities, and it spawned a wave of follow-up work on [pure convolutional language models](https://arxiv.org/abs/2302.10866).<d-cite key="gu2022efficiently"></d-cite><d-cite key="poli2023hyena"></d-cite>
+When [S4](https://arxiv.org/abs/2111.00396) was published, the community was excited about its potential on various modalities, and it spawned a wave of follow-up work on [pure convolutional language models](https://arxiv.org/abs/2302.10866) <d-cite key="gu2022efficiently"></d-cite><d-cite key="poli2023hyena"></d-cite>.

 But over the course of working on linear time-invariant SSMs, I quickly realized they were hopeless for language modeling.
 This example shows why: because language doesn't have an intrinsic "sampling rate", tokens can be spaced somewhat arbitrarily.